scbarut/LangGraph-ReAct-Agent/README.md

-# LangGraph React Agent for Tool-Augmented Reasoning
+# LangGraph Re-Act Agent for Tool-Augmented Reasoning

 This project implements a LangGraph-based reactive agent powered by **Gemini 2.0 Flash**.
 It handles complex user queries using memory, conditional logic, and powerful external tools — including the ability to process content from files provided via URL.